 Doctors try to do angioplasty as soon as possible after a heart attack.
 But angioplasty is not available in all hospitals.
-If a person is at a hospital that does not do angioplasty, he or she might be moved to another hospital where angioplasty can be done.
+If you are at a hospital that does not do angioplasty, you might be moved to another hospital where angioplasty can be done.

 Angioplasty may not be a reasonable treatment option when:

-Angioplasty can improve your angina symptoms.
-It might not relieve all of your symptoms.
+Angioplasty might not relieve all of your symptoms.
 But you might not need to take angina medicines anymore.
 Or you might not need to take as much.

-It may be hard to understand why angioplasty does not lower your risk of a heart attack more than medical therapy does.
-It's because of how heart disease and plaque happen in your arteries.
+It may be hard to understand why angioplasty does not lower your risk of a heart attack or help you live longer.
+It's because of how coronary artery disease and plaque happen in your arteries.

 Even if you get a stent, you still may have other places in your arteries where a heart attack can happen.
 During the procedure, your doctor finds and treats the places where plaque narrows the artery and limits blood flow.
 But smaller plaques can build up in other places in your arteries.
 They don't limit blood flow much or cause symptoms.
 But if one ruptures, it can cause a heart attack.
-This type of plaque is treated with medicines to lower cholesterol.
+This type of plaque is treated with medicines and a heart-healthy lifestyle.

 Angioplasty has some risks.
 They include:

-Your age and health affect your risk of problems.
+Your doctor can help you know your chance of problems.
+Several things, including age and health, can raise your risk of problems.
 For example, older people or those with heart failure or kidney disease have a higher risk of problems.
-Your doctor can help you know your risk.

 The risks of problems where the catheter was placed include: